IgorWarzocha/Opencode-flow/src/server/opencode/opencode.md

 OpenCode serve client:

 - `ensureServeBaseUrl()` - Ensures a local `opencode serve` instance is running
-- `getServeClient(directory)` - Returns a directory-scoped SDK client for the running server
+- `getServeClient()` - Returns an SDK client for the running server

 ## Usage